hannahlowens/voluModel/cran-comments.md

     This is the smallest file size possible, balancing file size with speed of vignette build and extent of vignette-based documentation.
 Every test environment had some version of this note, although the installed file size varied +/- 1Mb among the environments.

-* One NOTE occurred in all test environments except local OS X:
+* One NOTE occurred in all rhub environments and local OS X:

-    NOTE: Examples with CPU (user + system) or elapsed time > 5s

-                         user system elapsed
+    Examples with CPU (user + system) or elapsed time > 5s user system elapsed marineBackground 204.20   0.72  211.33
-      marineBackground 152.34   0.74  153.14
+  oneRasterPlot      5.86   0.31    6.22

     We chose as small a realistic dataset for this example as possible to ensure it would run as quickly as possible.
-Every test environmental had some version of this note, although the elapsed time varied +/- 10s.
+Time elapsed varied +/- 50s depending on environment.

 * One NOTE occurred in rhub, win-devel, and win-release: